owid/walden/README.md

 # walden

-A prototype catalog of data sources that OWID's datasets are built from.
+_A prototype catalog of all upstream datasets used to build Our World In Data._

 ## Catalog structure